SayMosaic/did-you-mean-bing/README.md

 didYouMean('play fireworks by katy perry')
 // 'play firework by katy perry'
 ```
-`runAggressiveDidYouMeanSpotify` , aggressively finds a track/album/artist/playlist on spotify.
+`aggressiveDidYouMeanSpotify` , aggressively finds a track/album/artist/playlist on spotify.
 Returns the item with its spotify `id`, and `type`.
 ```
-runDidYouMeanTest('play fireworks by katy perry')
+aggressiveDidYouMeanSpotify('play fireworks by katy perry')
 // {type: 'track', id: '1mXuMM6zjPgjL4asbBsgnt'}
 ```